-The online degree consists of 50 credit hours and is offered in the summer and fall semesters.
+The online degree consists of 50 credit hours and is offered in the summer, fall, and spring semesters.
 After transferring credits, this degree can be earned in just 20 months!
 Eligible applicants for transferring credits must hold an associate’s degree from a CoARC accredited respiratory care/respiratory therapy program at a regionally accredited institution, which allows them to transfer up to 70 credits into the Cincinnati Online BS in Respiratory Therapy program.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
 It is important to assess course load and financial aid to understand how to balance school and working.